-The proof of these two theorems follow the same general sketch.
-First, to establish the structure of the set T of m-flats transversal to m + 2 elements of the family -in the first case it is (naturally parametrized by) a projective space of dimension n, in the second, considering the order, it will be a convex set of dimension n.
+The proofs of these theorems follow the same general sketch.
+First, to establish the structure of the set T of m-flats transversal to m + 2 elements of the family-in the first case it is (naturally parametrized by) a projective space of dimension n, in the second, considering the order, it will be a convex set of dimension n.
 Second, to prove that every other member of the family is transversal to a subset of T of a special type: in the first case what we call a linear partition; in the second, a convex partition.
-Finally, to prove and use a Helly Theorem for such special subsets.
+Finally, to prove and use a Helly theorem for such special subsets.

 A linear partition is a subset of projective space which is a union of flats in general position.
-Analogously, a convex partition is a subset of euclidean space such that its connected components are convex sets which, as a family, is in general position.
-The two Helly Theorems we have referred to are:
+Analogously, a convex partition is a subset of Euclidean space such that its connected components are convex sets which, as a family, is in general position.
+The two Helly theorems we have referred to are:

-Theorem 3 A family of linear partitions in $\mathbb{P}^n$ has nonempty intersection if every $\lfloor \frac{3}{2}(n+1) \rfloor$ of them have nonempty intersection.
+Theorem 3.
+A family of linear partitions in $\mathbb{P}^n$ has non-empty intersection if every $\lfloor 3(n+1)/2 \rfloor$ of them have non-empty intersection.
 Furthermore, this is the least possible such number.

-Theorem 4 A family of convex partitions in $\mathbb{R}^n$ has nonempty intersection if every 2n + 1 of them have nonempty intersection.
+Theorem 4.
+A family of convex partitions in $\mathbb{R}^n$ has non-empty intersection if every 2n + 1 of them have nonempty intersection.
 Furthermore, this is the least possible such number.

-1.1 An example
+1.1.
+An example

-In [2] we proved that if a numbered family of intervals in an affine space has the property that any six of them have a transversal line compatible with the numbering, then all the intervals have a transversal line.
-The "magic" number six is trivially reduced to three if instead of intervals we are talking about points.
-However, if we increase the dimension of the convex sets, there is no such "magic" number; some other assumption has to be made.
+In [3] we proved that if a numbered family of intervals in an affine space has the property that any six of them have a transversal line compatible with the numbering, then all the intervals have a transversal line.
+The "magic" number six is easily reduced to three if instead of intervals we consider points.
+However, if we increase the dimension of the convex sets, there is no such "magic" number for transversal lines; some other assumption has to be made.

-To see this, consider a family of close together lines belonging to one of the two rulings of the symmetric hyperboloid $x^2 + y^2 = z^2 + 1$ (Figure 1(a)).
+To see this, consider a family of lines close together which belong to one of the two rulings of the symmetric hyperboloid $x^2 + y^2 = z^2 + 1$ (Fig. 1(a)).

 Consider a vertical plane (containing the z axis).
 A planar convex polygon is spanned by the intersection points of our lines with that plane.
-For a wide range of such planes, this polygon is contained outside the hyperboloid, as shown in Figure 1(b).
-On the other hand, if we do the same with a horizontal plane (parallel to the xy plane), then the polygon obtained lies inside the hyperboloid (Figure 1(c)).
+For a wide range of such planes, this polygon is contained outside the hyperboloid, as shown in Fig. 1(b).
+On the other hand, if we do the same with a horizontal plane (parallel to the xy plane), then the polygon obtained lies inside the hyperboloid (Fig. 1(c)).

-Since a line can not cross the hyperboloid in more than two points, we can construct several such polygons, alternating inside and out, to force the fact that any transversal line to them must be one of the a priori chosen family.
+Since a line cannot cross the hyperboloid in more than two points, we can construct several such polygons, alternating inside and out, to force the fact that any transversal line to them must be one of the a priori chosen family.